go-dew/dew/README.md

 ## Motivation

+I've been working on multiple complex backend applications built in Go over the years, and looking for a way to make the code more readable, maintainable, and more fun to work with.
+I believe Command Bus architecture could be an answer to this problem.
+However, I couldn't find a library that fits my needs, so I decided to create Dew.

 There are several benefits to using Dew:

 - It provides a bus interface that utilizes Go's generics to handle commands and queries, allowing for better performance and ease of use.
-- The middleware system allows for granular control over the group of command handlers, enabling it's easy to add features like logging, authorization, and transaction management with granular control.
+- The middleware system allows for adding features like logging, authorization, and transaction management for groups of handlers with granular control.
 See [middleware example](#middleware) and [authorization example](examples/authorization/main.go) for more details.
-- The unified interface provided by Dew eliminates the need for creating and managing a clutter of mock objects of different interfaces, making the test cases more readable and fun to work with.
+- The unified bus interface eliminates the need for creating and managing a clutter of mock objects of different interfaces, making the unit tests more readable and fun to work with.
 See [testing example](#testing-example-mocking-command-handlers) for more details.
 - With its built-in support for asynchronous queries, Dew can handle multiple queries concurrently, reducing the time to retrieve data from multiple sources.
 See [QueryAsync example](#executing-queries) for more details.

 Dew is designed to be lightweight with zero dependencies, making it easy to integrate into any Go project.